AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/configure-brand-permissions.md

 1. Click **[!UICONTROL Create Project]**.
 The _New Project_ popup opens.

-1. Enter `Adobe GenStudio Brands` into the project name field.
+1. Enter `Adobe GenStudio Brands` in the project name field.
 Enter this project name exactly as displayed here.
 Do not include extra spaces or change the lettercase.

 1. Click **[!UICONTROL Create]**.
 The _Invite to project_ popup opens.

 See [Manage projects](https://helpx.adobe.com/enterprise/using/projects-in-business-storage.html) in the _Enterprise and Teams administration guide_.

-## Step 4: Invite user group to project
+## Step 5: Invite user group to project

 You are now ready to add the user group you just created to the `Adobe GenStudio [!DNL Brands]` project.